dagraham/etm-dgraham/README.md

 The files `current.txt` and `next.txt` in your etm home directory are created by *etm* but not displayed within *etm* itself.
 Whether or not these files are created depends on two settings in your `cfg.yaml`:

 * `keep_current`:  non-negative integers for `weeks` and `width`.
-If `weeks` is positive, the agenda for that integer number of weeks starting with the current week will be scaled to fit `width` and written to `current.txt` and updated whenever necessary.
+If `weeks` is positive, the agenda for that integer number of weeks starting with the current week will written to `current.txt` and updated whenever necessary.
+Similarly, the 'do next' view will be written to "next.txt" and 'goals' view will be written to "goals.txt".
+In all cases, the output will be wrapped to fit `width`.
 A width of 46, for example, works well for an iPhone in portrait mode.

-* `keep_next`: true or false.
-If `true`, the contents of *do next* view will be written to `next.txt` in your etm home directory and updated whenever necessary.

-By creating links to these files in, e.g., a GoogleDrive folder, you can have access to your current schedule and tasks on your mobile device.
+By creating links to these files in, e.g., a GoogleDrive folder, you can have access to your current schedule, tasks and goals on your mobile device.

 Here is a screen shot from an iPhone of an illustrative `current.txt`: